 In the United States, massage therapy is generally considered a luxury.
-But the truth is, massage can be used for much more than just relaxation, its health benefits are numerous.
+But the truth is that massage can be used for much more than just relaxation.
+The health benefits of massage are numerous.
 Massage therapy can relieve pain, increase energy, improve sleep, encourage healthy digestion and more. continue reading

 The average massage can cost anywhere between $65-$225 depending on what’s included and where you go for treatment.
 Whether you’re wanting steam baths, hot towels on your face or simply looking for someone to work on your aggravated knots, below are a few ways you can get a massage each day while living paycheck-to-paycheck! continue reading